Help for Syrian Refugees

 In communication groups and individual sessions with trained social workers and therapists, the children can talk about experiences with violence, illness, crime and death.
 The exchange helps the children to work out their experiences of war and flight from Syria.
 The focus is acceptance, self-confidence, plans for the future and more

-Hilfswerk Austria International helps with the integration of Syrian refugees through sport programs.
+Hilfswerk International helps with the integration of Syrian refugees through sport programs.
 Syrians often have to deal with prejudice and discrimination.
 In sport, cultural and social inequalities do not play a role; rather, children and young people are educated about integration and fair play.
 They learn how to value others.

 In the informal refugee camps thousands of Syrian refugee children suffer from the partly life-threatening weather conditions during wintertime.
-Hilfswerk Austria International is distributing warm winter clothing to children to avoid health issues.
+Hilfswerk International is distributing warm winter clothing to children to avoid health issues.